Exceptional sequences and rooted labeled forests: Action of the Garside element

 Therefore, by induction on $n-k$ we have that $E_k$ is a projective module if and only if the $(n-k)$th vertex of $\Delta \sigma_kF=\sigma_{n-k}\Delta F$ is a root.
 By Proposition \ref{root prop}, this is equivalent to the $(n-k+1)$st vertex of $\Delta F$ being a root.
 Thus the statement holds for $k$.

 This proves (1) in the proposition. \end{proof}

-\begin{cor} $\Delta E_\ast$ has a simple injective object if and only if $E_\ast$ has only one injective objects.
+\begin{cor} $\Delta E_\ast$ has a simple injective object if and only if $E_\ast$ has only one injective object.
 Similarly, $E_\ast$ has a simple projective object if and only if $\Delta E_\ast$ has only one projective object. \end{cor}